You are about to erase your work on this activity. Are you sure you want to do this?

 has everything to do with math.

-Remember, mathematics is not about formulas, numbers and variables.
-It is true that
+Remember, mathematics is not about formulas, numbers and/or variables.
+It is true

-mathematics utilizes these things (and we will get to that part later), but that is like
+that mathematics utilizes these things (and we will get to that part later), but saying

 Perhaps a better question is: “what does any of this have to do with what we’ve done

 so far?” (my claim, after all, is that we are doing math right now!).
-Mathematics is
+The answer to

-all thought is mathematics.
-Here I mean more that; when we say things like
+mathematics.
+Here I mean more that; when we say things like “thinking through a

-“thinking through a problem” what we typically mean is trying to deductively work
+problem” what we typically mean is trying to deductively work through

-through a problem from some beginning set of information.
-This specific
+a problem from some beginning set of information.
+This specific type of

-type of “thinking” is really what I’m referring to when I’m talking about
+“thinking” is really what I’m referring to when I’m talking about math)

 Why does “thinking” need to be precise?
 What does that even mean?